Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Taxpayer Impact: $14,300 in public matching funds generated through coordinated effort (8-to-1 matching ratio)

-The network achieves its ultimate success through a self-perpetuating cycle that demonstrates the system’s sophisticated design.
-When elected officials support the programs that funded their rise, the machine achieves complete operational success:
+The network achieves its objectives through a documented cycle where elected officials support the programs that funded their rise:

 - Receives $16.1 million in government grants (51% of total revenue)